aws-samples/aws-saas-factory-bootcamp/Lab3.md

 **Step 4** - Let's verify that all of the moving parts of this process are working.
 Use the same web application URL you've used throughout.
 If **TenantTwo** is stilled logged in, log out using the dropdown at the top left of the application navigation bar.
 Now, login as **TenantOne** and access your data by selecting the **Catalog** menu item and viewing **TenantOne's** products. **Everything should work**.

 While seeing this work is great, it's hard to know that this new code is truly enforcing our tenant isolation.
-This always of tough case to test.
+This is always a tough case to test.
 Let's try a bit of a brute force method in Part 5.

 **Recap**: We looked at the source code to see how we tie together the JWT **security bearer token** from the HTTP headers, our defined **custom claims**, and Cognito's **role-to-policy mapping** and return of **temporary STS credentials** to enforce tenant isolation in our system.
 We then deployed a fresh version of the product manager service to remove our manual "security hack" from before.